sssolid/Crown-Nexus/CONTRIBUTING.md

-# Contributing to Qorzen
+# Contributing to Crown Nexus

-Thank you for considering contributing to Qorzen!
+Thank you for considering contributing to Crown Nexus!
 This document outlines the process for contributing to the project.

 ## Code of Conduct